-Phase III studies compare the effectiveness and side effects of treatments, typically a new treatment (also called the investigational or experimental treatment) and the standard treatment, in patients with a particular type of cancer.
+Phase III studies compare the effectiveness and side effects of treatments, typically a new treatment and the standard treatment, in patients with a particular type of cancer.
 The goal is to determine whether the investigational treatment is more effective than the standard.

 To make this comparison, patients may be randomized—that is, randomly assigned to one of the two (or sometimes more) arms of the study.
 Neither you nor your doctor can choose or influence the arm (or group) you will be in.

 - If you are assigned to the investigational group, you will get the new treatment being tested.